pinout-xyz/Pinout.xyz/src/en/tutorial/arduino-spi.md

 Read my [complete Pico PiDuino tutorial](http://pi.gadgetoid.com/article/building-the-pico-piduino) to get started for just over &pound;5

-You'll need to install [Gordon's modified AVRDude](https://projects.drogon.net/raspberry-pi/gertboard/arduino-ide-installation-isp/).
+You'll need to install [Gordon Henderson's modified AVRDude](https://projects.drogon.net/raspberry-pi/gertboard/arduino-ide-installation-isp/).

 Connect 8/CEO to your ATmega's Reset/RST pin, 9/MISO to its MISO pin (D12), 10 to its MOSI pin (D11) and 11/SCLK to its SCLK pin (D13).